ros2/ros2_documentation/source/Tutorials/Advanced/Simulators/Webots/Installation-MacOS.rst

 2 Configure the VM
 ^^^^^^^^^^^^^^^^^^
 In this section, ROS 2 is installed in the VM and the shared folder is configured.
-The following instruction and command are all run inside the VM.
+The following instructions and commands are all run inside the VM.

 * Open a terminal in the started VM and install the ROS 2 distribution you need by following the instructions in :doc:`../../../../Installation/Ubuntu-Install-Debians`:
-* Create a folder in the VM to use as shared folder.
+* Create a folder in the VM to use as a shared folder.
   In this example, the shared folder in the VM is ``/home/ubuntu/shared``.

   .. code-block:: console